nccgroup/singularity/Readme.md

 address of the target host (e.g. 127.0.0.1) and the victim's browser can access the target application, circumventing the browser's same-origin policy.

+It is also possible to trigger DNS rebinding before a cached DNS record expires, depending of the target platform and using a combination of techniques that are described in later sections.

 ## Features